jnozzi/cocoadev.com/markdown/FinddevPathForUSB.md

 		//NEW CODE--------------------------------------------------

-		deviceNameAsCFString2 = General/IORegistryEntryCreateCFProperty(usbDevice, CFSTR(kIOCalloutDeviceKey),
+		deviceNameAsCFString2 = IORegistryEntryCreateCFProperty(usbDevice, CFSTR(kIOCalloutDeviceKey),
 																		kCFAllocatorDefault,0);
 		if (deviceNameAsCFString2)
         {
             Boolean result;

-        // Convert the path from a General/CFString to a NULL-terminated C string
+        // Convert the path from a CFString to a NULL-terminated C string
         // for use with the POSIX open() call.

-        result = General/CFStringGetCString(deviceNameAsCFString2,
+        result = CFStringGetCString(deviceNameAsCFString2,
                                         deviceFilePath,
 										MAXPATHLEN,
                                         kCFStringEncodingASCII);
-            General/CFRelease(deviceNameAsCFString2);
+            CFRelease(deviceNameAsCFString2);

             if (result)
             {